 score Numeric: a minimum score between 0 and 1000, records with lower scores will be excluded.
-If NULL no filtering performed. top_targets Numeric: the number of top scoring targets for each TF.
-Essentially the maximum number of targets per TF.
-If NULL the number of targets is not restricted. only_known_tfs Logical: whether to exclude TFs which are not in TF census.
+If NULL no filtering performed.

+$\,$ mum number of targets per TF.
+If NULL the number of targets is not restricted.

+only\known\tfs Logical: whether to exclude TFs which are not in TF census.